mliw/CTPN_CRNN/README.md

 # CTPN

 The [repo](https://github.com/mliw/CTPN) contains all the technical details of CTPN.
+Document is not available at this stage.

+****

+# CRNN

+The [repo](https://github.com/mliw/CRNN) contains all the technical details of CRNN.
+Document is available at [here](https://github.com/mliw/CRNN/blob/master/CRNN.pdf).